 We are taking on new premises in the centre of Blackburn, more news to follow shortly.
 We will be holding a garage sale in the building on 18th October and people will have the opportunity take home a bit of Action Factory history, or just something useful.
-We will keep you updated, watch this space!

 From 22nd September, Action Factory is running the youth theatre at Darwen Library Theatre.
 We have plans to invite professional actors and other artists in to make the sessions more interesting and challenging.
 Click here